How to use App Connect with HTTP

 - Verify that the network is available and that the HTTP server can be reached.
 For example, the error might be due to a network timeout.

-- If you can successfully call out to the HTTP endpoint using a utility such as Postman, verify that your request header specifications in that utility are identical to those specified in the Request headers field of your HTTP node.
+- If you can successfully call out to the HTTP endpoint by using an API tool, verify that your request header specifications in that tool are identical to the ones that are specified in the Request headers field of your HTTP node.

-- Investigate whether the issue is caused by SSL certificate errors.
+- Investigate whether SSL certificate errors caused the issue.
 App Connect uses Transport Layer Security (TLS) to establish a secure

-communication channel to the HTTP endpoint, and will reject the
+communication channel to the HTTP endpoint, and rejects the

-certificate that a target server presents if issues are detected; for example, if it's untrusted or
+certificate that a target server presents if issues are detected.
+For example, the certificate is

-- To help you determine the cause of the error, ensure that the Continue flow
+- To help you determine the cause of the error, make sure that the Continue flow

 (non-2xx) field is set to

-trueand then map to the HTTP response status code in a subsequent node in the flow.
-For example:
+true, then map to the HTTP response status code in a subsequent node in the flow, as shown in the following example.

 Then run the flow again and check to see which status code is returned.